Free & Open Source for Android

 Write an NFC tag or generate a QR code

-TapBlok writes its token to any NTAG213 tag in seconds.
+TapBlok writes its token to any NDEF-compatible tag (NTAG213, 215, or 216) in seconds.
 Prefer QR?
 Generate one in-app and print it or hide it somewhere inconvenient.

 -